obsidiansystems/obelisk/lib/route/ROUTING.md

 In many routing systems you match directly on the route input and break it down as required.
 This process can be fragile and has limitations.
 Additionally you are left on your own when comes to _creating_ links in your application.
-Because there is no way to relate the structure of a route to anything.
-You have to manually build up routes again, and if those routes change it can be onerous to find and fix all the constructed links.
+Because there is no way to relate the structure of a route to anything, you have to manually build up routes again, and if those routes change it can be onerous to find and fix all the constructed links.

 Obelisk routes are bidirectional, which means the `Encoder` that you create works as both a